KumarOjas/hello-world-/README.md

-# hello-world-
+# First hello-world
-hello world in c
+This is my first hello world programme in c language